BenjaminSchwenker/tbsw/README.md

 to show what can be done using the hit and track trees.

-# What is the output data format of tbsw?
+# What is the input/output data format of tbsw?

 The tbsw framework uses Marlin[1] and LCIO[2] to organize the calibration and reconstruction of test beam data into a ```Path``` of small steps handled by so called ```Processors```.
 In order to read in raw files from EUDAQ a part of the EUDAQ 1 code base [3] is hosted to read files and convert event raw data into LCIO collections for further processing.
 The reconstruction path from the example script can illustrate the situation:

 ```
 #!python